-Net proceeds from the convertible debenture were \$4,954,235 and during the nine months ended June 30, 2022 the Company made cash interest payments of \$239,615 (2021 - \$nil) related to the convertible debentures.
+Net proceeds from the Second Convertible Debenture were \$4,954,235.
+During the year ended September 30, 2022, the Company made cash interest payments of \$170,537 (2021: \$nil) related to the Second Convertible Debenture.

-On August 25, 2022, the Company announced it had agreed to an additional convertible debenture with QRC in the amount of US\$5,000,000.
-The Convertible Debenture has a five-year term, carries an eight per cent coupon and is convertible into common shares in the capital of the Company at a price of \$16.75 per share.
+On September 2, 2022, the Company received a further US\$5,000,000 from QRC by way of convertible debenture (the "Third Convertible Debenture").
+The Third Convertible Debenture has a five-year term, carries an eight per cent coupon and is convertible into common shares in the capital of the Company at a price of \$16.75 per share.
 The interest is payable quarterly, five per cent in cash and three per cent in shares, at the 20-day volume weighted average price prior to the interest payment date.
+The proceeds received from this investment will be allocated towards the completion of the Vizcachitas project pre-feasibility study and general corporate purposes.
+The Third Convertible Debenture is subject to a four month hold period under Canadian securities laws expiring on January 3, 2023.